50MM-kamikaze/learning/README.md

 # learning
-well just made for reference perposes no big deal
+well just made for reference purposes no big deal